thkauer/spotify-playlist-compare/README.md

 # Spotify playlist compare
-Script and utils to retrieve spotify playlist information and included tracks to enable the comparison of playlists.
+Script and utils to retrieve Spotify playlist information and included tracks to enable playlist comparison.

-Currently the `main` script compares the tracks saved by the user with the tracks in the playlist the user has saved, filtered by playlist author.
+Currently the `main` script compares the tracks saved by the user with the tracks in the playlist saved by the user, filtered by the playlist author.
-The result is a set of tracks that are contained in a playlist saved by the user, but are not contained in the tracks saved by the user.
+The result is a set of tracks that are in a user-saved playlist but not in the user-saved tracks.

 ## Configuration
-To interact with the spotify api, you need to specify your api credentials.
+In order to interact with the Spotify API, you will need to provide your API credentials.
-You have the option to export the environment variables or save them in a `.env` file.
+You have the option to export the environment variables or save them to an `.env` file.

 ## Usage
 ```